 Hospitals overwhelmed in Venezuela after intense earthquakes

-The José María Vargas Hospital in La Guaira collapsed after the earthquakes of magnitude 7.2 and 7.5 in Venezuela, resulting in 188 deaths and over 1,500 injured.
+The José María Vargas Hospital in La Guaira collapsed following the earthquakes measuring 7.2 and 7.5 in Venezuela, resulting in 188 deaths and over 1,500 injuries.

 Hospital in VenezuelaPhoto © X